There will be a book launch for Daniel Macfarlane’s Negotiating a River: Canada, the US, and the Creation of the St. Lawrence Seaway at:

 The following two tabs change content below.

 Daniel is an Associate Professor in the Institute of the Environment and Sustainability at Western Michigan University.
 He is an editor for The Otter-La loutre and is part of the NiCHE executive.
-A transnational environmental historian who focuses on Canadian-American border waters and energy issues, particularly in the Great Lakes-St. Lawrence basin, Daniel is the author or co-editor of four books, including the recently-published "Fixing Niagara Falls: Environment, Energy, and Engineers at the World's Most Famous Waterfall."
-He has finished a book on the environmental and energy history of Canada-U.S. relations (forthcoming 2023) and is finishing another book on the environmental history of Lake Ontario.
-He is starting a new research project on Canada's international climate change policies.
+A transnational environmental historian who focuses on Canadian-American border waters and energy issues, particularly in the Great Lakes-St. Lawrence basin, Daniel is the author or co-editor of four books on the St. Lawrence Seaway, border waters, IJC, and Niagara Falls.
+His new book on the environmental and energy history of Canada-U.S. relations will be published in summer 2023 and he is wrapping up another book on the transnational environmental history of Lake Ontario (which will be published in 2024).
+He is starting a new research project on the history of Canada's international climate change policies.

 Website: https://danielmacfarlane.wordpress.com